WILLIAM M. AUBERLE, L.H.D., P.E., BCEE – Principal

 Bill also has served governmental agencies as an author and administrator of environmental laws and regulations.
 He has directed programs in air quality management, water pollution control, radiation protection, noise control, and solid/hazardous waste management.
 In 1978 and 1979, he managed all environmental protection programs for the State of Colorado.

 Bill’s baccalaureate degree in industrial engineering and masters degree in environmental engineering were earned at West Virginia University.
 He continued graduate studies at Columbia University and the University of Missouri.
+In 2018, he was a awarded a Doctorate of Human Letters (L.H.D.) from Northern Arizona University.
 He is a Fellow Member and Past Vice President of the Air & Waste Management Association (A&WMA) and is board certified by the American Academy of Environmental Engineers & Scientists (AAEES).
 He is a licensed professional engineer in Arizona, Louisiana and Ohio.
 Bill continues to make numerous presentations at meetings and conferences and contributes many publications in environmental and energy policy, science and engineering.

 CHARLES M. SCHLINGER, Ph.D., P.E., R.G. – Principal

 Charlie is co-founder with Bill Auberle of EN3 Professionals, LLC.
 His areas of expertise include water resources, civil engineering and geosciences, with a history of federal, state, county, municipal, tribal, school district, energy-sector, mining industry and private sector projects.
-He maintains multi-state registrations in civil engineering, geology & geophysics.
+He maintains multi-state registrations in civil engineering and geology.

 Prior to forming EN3 Professionals, LLC, Charlie served as a project manager and engineer at Plateau Engineering, where he was responsible for a wide range of civil engineering projects, with an emphasis on water-resources project types.
 Before that, Charlie served as a geotechnical engineer and geophysicist for STS Consultants, in Minneapolis, where he was responsible for project engineering & management for the iron ore mining industry, federal, county and municipal government, and commercial and industrial clients.
 Prior to that he was employed by SAIC in Nevada where he worked on geotechnical, hydrogeological, and geophysical site characterization activities at Yucca Mountain, Nevada.
 Early in his professional career, he managed geology, geophysics and materials science projects funded by federal and state agencies and published extensively.